-- · Have a listening and caring ethos - Encourage discussion and don't make premature assumptions - Adopt a problem solving approach - The staff are made aware of the anti-bullying policy by Senior Leadership Team and has access to where the policy is kept. - Explore issues through the curriculum by our RHE curriculum, assemblies and Anti-bullying week. - Support the bully and the victim in modifying behaviour - Provide information through notice boards, posters and Child line. - Provide support through playground buddies, friendship group and peer support. - The anti-bullying policy works alongside the behaviour policy.
-This is discussed with the children in class so they are informed of the procedures - Where cyberbullying is concerned, educating and engaging parents on the principles of online safety so they know the dangers of what unsupervised internet access can create. - Encourage parents to check what their children are doing online and using parental controls on their computer so that they are comfortable that children are not wandering into dangerous territory. (see Remote Learning Online Safety policy)
+- · Having a listening and caring ethos. - Providing 'I wish my teacher knew' boxes in every class and additional ones in the hall. - Posters in rest rooms to remind children who they can talk to and where to find them. - Encourage discussion and don't make premature assumptions. - · Adopt a problem solving approach. - The staff are made aware of the anti-bullying policy by the Senior Leadership Team and have access to where the policy is kept. - Explore issues through the curriculum by our RHE curriculum, assemblies and Anti-Bullying Week. - Support the bully and the victim in modifying their behaviour. - Provide information through notice boards, posters and Childline. - Provide support through playground buddies, friendship group and peer support. - The anti-bullying policy works alongside the behaviour policy.
+This is discussed with the children in class so they are informed of the procedures. - Where cyberbullying is concerned, educating and engaging parents on the principles of online safety so they know the dangers of what unsupervised internet access can create. - Encourage parents to check what their children are doing online and promote using parental controls on their computer so that they are comfortable that children are not wandering into dangerous territory. (see Remote Learning Online Safety policy)